 But first, a big THANK YOU for the responses to last weeks post.
 In particular to Paul, who provided the inspiration for my preferred solution to the new theme names.
 A really obvious idea in hindsight.
 I wish I had thought of it myself.
 The new themes will have names from the language of my home, Māori, plus where possible they will relate to Māori names for native “trees”, or at least to plant species.

-In the boxes to the right are descriptions of the first two theme names, and a sound clip to help with correct pronunciation.
+In the boxes below are descriptions of the first two theme names, and a sound clip to help with correct pronunciation.
 The first theme will be “Kahikātoa“, reflecting the red and brown shades.
 The image at the top of this page is a stand of Kahikātoa on my own property.
 The next (not started yet) will be based on blue and white and called “Kopakopa“.
 Here is an example of this rare species in its natural state.

 No decisions made yet on any further themes, but I’m confident I will find suitable names for at least one and perhaps two more.

 For clarity, I am talking about the item from the main menu, Charts > Ancestry, although most of the decisions will be the same for the similar Charts > Descendants page.